Editor: Edward Hanfling

 See Colophon for each issue for Editorial Board and publications team.

 The journal Scope (Art & Design) aims to engage discussion on contemporary research in the visual arts and design.
 It is concerned with views and critical debates surrounding issues of practice, theory, history and their relationships as manifested through the visual and related arts and activities, such as sound, performance, curation, tactile and immersive environments, digital scapes and methodological considerations.
-With New Zealand and its Pacific neighbours as a backdrop, but not its only stage, Scope (Art & Design) seeks to address the matters which concern contemporary artists, designers and arts enquirers in their environments of practice.
+With New Zealand and its Pacific neighbours as a backdrop, but not its only stage, Scope (Art & Design) seeks to address the matters which concern contemporary artists and arts enquirers in their environments of practice.

 ISSN (print): 1177-5653; ISSN (online): 1177-5661.

-Submissions to scope.editorial@op.ac.nz by 30 April 2025.
+Submissions to scope.editorial@op.ac.nz by 30 April 2026.
 (Chicago referencing)